thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 06 April 2023
+### Daily Rundown on Friday, 07 April 2023

-- The average temperature today is 10.65˚C;
+- The average temperature today is 11.25˚C;
-- With highs of 11.12˚C and lows of 3.93˚C.
+- With highs of 12.26˚C and lows of 1.62˚C.
-- You can expect light rain for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->